Stripes, tail in Tassie tiger ‘sightings’ across wilderness

 “It had a long body, this is one aspect that made it look unlike any other animal I have seen before.”

-While the unconfirmed sightings may fuel the hopes of some, the thylacine is still widely considered extinct.
+While the unconfirmed sightings might fuel the hopes of some, the thylacine is still widely considered extinct.

-“(The department) occasionally receives reports of thylacine sightings,” the Department of Primary Industries, Parks, Water and Environment said in a statement.
+“[The department] occasionally receives reports of thylacine sightings,” the state’s Department of Primary Industries, Parks, Water and Environment said.

 “While these are recorded, there is no evidence to confirm the thylacine still exists.”